 Then click the ‘Save’ button and a free Let’s Encrypt SSL certificate will be automatically installed.

-Finally, Restart the web server for the changes to take effect:
+Finally, Restart the Apache web server for the changes to take effect:

 systemctl restart httpd

 Congratulations!
 You have successfully installed Install Let’s Encrypt SSL DirectAdmin.
 Thanks for using this tutorial for installing Let’s Encrypt SSL using DirectAdmin on CentOS 7 systems.
 For additional help or useful information, we recommend you check the official DirectAdmin website.